zelisinho/anypoint-examples/service-orchestration-and-choice-routing/README.md

 #### samsungOrder Flow
 The samsungOrder flow delegates processing of Samsung order item requests to an external, SOAP-based Web service at Samsung.

 The first building block is a [VM Inbound connector](http://www.mulesoft.org/documentation/display/current/VM+Transport+Reference), which provides the flow with the information from the orderService flow.
-The second building block, an [Anypoint DataMapper Transformer](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference), transforms the message into one suitable for the samsungService flow.
+The second building block, an [Anypoint DataWeave Transformer](http://www.mulesoft.org/documentation/display/current/Weave+Reference+Documentation), transforms the message into one suitable for the samsungService flow.
 After successfully invoking the Samsung Web service, a [Session Variable Transformer](http://www.mulesoft.org/documentation/display/current/Session+Variable+Transformer+Reference) increments the session variable totalValue with the price returned by Samsung.
-Then, a new DataMapper building block transforms the response again for processing by the orderService flow.
-In case of error, the flow creates a purchase receipt marked *REJECTED*.
+Then, a new DataWeave building block transforms the response again for processing by the orderService flow.
+In case of an error, the flow creates a purchase receipt marked *REJECTED*.
 After processing in the flow is complete, the flow sends the information back to the orderService flow.

 Notes: